 In fact, in two weeks I will be flying to SF to visit the team in person!!

 Thank you to everyone that took the time to read this!
-If you have any questions regarding anything whether it be about Jumpstart, recruitment, school, or even coffee, please feel free to hit me up at [email protected]!
+If you have any questions regarding anything whether it be about Canvas, recruitment, school, or even coffee, please feel free to hit me up at [email protected]!